siemens/kas/docs/userguide/project-configuration.rst

   ``KAS_TASK`` environment variable and defaults to ``build``.

 ``repos``: dict [optional]
   Contains the definitions of all available repos and layers.
+The layers are appended to the ``bblayers.conf`` sorted by the repository name first and then by the layer name.

   ``<repo-id>``: dict [optional]
     Contains the definition of a repository and the layers, that should be